$\Lambda_b \to \Lambda_c^*(2595,2625)\ell^-\bar{\nu}$ form factors from lattice QCD: Conclusions

 Using our form-factor results, we evaluated the $\Lambda_b \to \Lambda_c^*(2595)\ell^-\bar{\nu}$ and $\Lambda_b \to \Lambda_c^*(2625)\ell^-\bar{\nu}$ differential decay rates, forward-backward asymmetry, and flat term in the Standard Model.
-We find the $\Lambda_b \to \Lambda_c^*(2595)\ell^-\bar{\nu}$ rates to be approximately 2.5 times higher than the $\Lambda_b \to \Lambda_c^*(2625)\ell^-\bar{\nu}$ rates (in the kinematic region considered), which is opposite to the behavior predicted by leading-order HQET but consistent with the expectation that subleading contributions in HQET are important for these types of decays.
+We find the $\Lambda_b \to \Lambda_c^*(2595)\ell^-\bar{\nu}$ differential rates to be approximately 2.5 times higher than the $\Lambda_b \to \Lambda_c^*(2625)\ell^-\bar{\nu}$ differential rates (in the kinematic region considered; the CDF measurement of the total rates \cite{Aaltonen:2008eu} suggests that the ordering of the differential rates will switch at lower $q^2$), which is opposite to the behavior predicted by leading-order HQET but consistent with the expectation that subleading contributions in HQET are important for these types of decays.
 While not discussed in detail in this paper, we also attempted HQET fits at order $1/m$ \cite{Leibovich:1997az,Boer:2018vpx} to our form factor results, but we did not obtain an acceptable description.
 We expect that $1/m^2$ corrections, which have not yet been studied for these processes, are also large.
 This will make it more challenging to combine experimental data for the shapes of the muonic decay rates in the entire kinematic range with the lattice results for the form factors near $q^2_{\rm max}$ to obtain Standard-Model predictions for $R(\Lambda_c^*)=\mathcal{B}(\Lambda_b \to \Lambda_c^* \tau^- \bar{\nu})/\mathcal{B}(\Lambda_b \to \Lambda_c^* \mu^- \bar{\nu})$.
 Lattice calculations at lower $q^2$, while still working in the $\Lambda_c^*$ rest frame, could be performed using finer lattices or using a moving-NRQCD action \cite{Horgan:2009ti} for the $b$ quark.
 Alternatively, one could use nonzero $\Lambda_c^*$ momenta and explicitly deal with the mixing of quantum numbers by extracting multiple states using larger operator bases; see for example Refs.~\cite{Menadue:2013kfi,Silvi:2021uya}.

 \FloatBarrier